 Nearly all types of prostate cancer start in the gland cells.
 These are the cells that make the prostate fluid.
 These types of cancer are called adenocarcinoma.
 They're the most common.
 Other types of cancer that can start in the prostate are small cell carcinoma, transitional cell carcinoma, and sarcoma.
 These are very rare.

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

 - African ancestry

 - Family history of prostate cancer

-- Diet high in red meat or high-fat dairy foods and low in vegetables and fruits
+- Diet high in calcium or dairy foods

 - Certain inherited gene changes